Don't Panic! Better, Fewer, Syntax Errors for LR Parsers

 The definitions we have given thus far do not obviously lead to an efficient implementation and \corchuelo give few useful hints.
 We found that two techniques were both effective at improving performance while being simple to implement.

-First, although \corchuelo do not refer to it as such, it was clear to us that the most natural way to model the search is as an instance of Dijkstra's algorithm.
+First, \corchuelo suggest using a breadth-first search but give no further details.
+It was clear to us that the most natural way to model the search is as an instance of Dijkstra's algorithm.
 However, rather than use a general queue data-structure (probably based on a tree) to discover which element to search next, we use a similar queue data-structure to \cite[p.~25]{cerecke03phd}.
 This consists of one sub-list per cost (i.e.~the first sub-list contains configurations of cost 0, the second sub-list configurations of cost 1 and so on).
 Since we always know what cost we are currently investigating, finding the next todo element requires only a single \texttt{pop} (line 8 of Figure~\ref{fig:corchuelo:algorithm}).
 Similarly, adding elements requires only an \texttt{append} to the relevant sub-list (lines 18, 21, 22).
 This data-structure is a good fit because costs in our setting are always small (double digits is unusual for real-world grammars) and each neighbour generated from a configuration with cost $c$ has a cost $\geq c$.